hep-gc/cloud-scheduler/README.md

 parameters to work properly.
 These are: (Required parameters are highlighted)

 * *Requirements = VMType =?= “your.vm.type”* :  The type of VM that the job must run on.
 This is a custom attribute of the VM advertised to the Condor central manager.
 It should be specified on the VM’s condor_config or condor_config.local file.
-* *VMLoc* or *VMAMI* : The URL (for Nimbus) or AMI (for EC2-like clusters) of the image required for the job to run
+* VMAMI : The AMI (for EC2-like clusters) or image name of the image required for the job to run
 * VMCPUArch : The CPU architecture that the job requires. x86 or x86_64.
 Defaults to x86.
 * VMCPUCores : The number of CPU cores for the VM.
 Defaults to 1.
 * VMStorage : The amount of scratch storage space the job requires.
 (Currently ignored on EC2-like Clusters)
 * VMMem : The amount of RAM that the VM requires.
-* VMNetwork : The type of networking required for your VM.
-Only used with Nimbus.
-Corresponds to Nimbus’s network pool.
+* VMNetwork : The network group used for your VM.
+Only used with OpenStackNative if default network not available.
 * VMInstanceType : The EC2 instance type of the VM requested.
 Only used with EC2 clouds like Amazon.
 * VMMaximumPrice : The maximum price in cents per hour for a VM (EC2 Only)
 * VMKeepAlive : Number of minutes a VM should stay up after job finishes